docker/docs/config/daemon/ipv6.md

 - /engine/userguide/networking/default_network/ipv6/
 ---

-Before you can use IPv6 in Docker containers or swarm services, you need to enable IPv6 support in the Docker daemon.
-Afterward, you can choose to use either IPv4 or IPv6 (or both) with any container, service, or network.
+Before you can use IPv6 in Docker containers, you need to enable IPv6 support in the Docker daemon.
+Afterward, you can choose to use either IPv4 or IPv6 (or both) with any container or network.

 > **Note**
 >